AnandhiRamaiah/AzIntegrationServices/integration-services.md

-## EventGrid
+## Event Grid

 ![functional-model](./Assets/event-grid.png)

-- Publishers emit events, but have no expectation about which events are handled
+- *Publishers* emit Events, but have no expectation about which events are handled
-- Subscribers decide which events they want to handle
+- *Subscribers* decide which Events they want to handle
 - Deeply integrated with Azure services and can be integrated with third-party services
-- Simplifies event consumption and lowers costs by eliminating the need for constant polling
+- Simplifies Event consumption and lowers costs by eliminating the need for constant polling
 - Efficiently and reliably routes events from Azure and non-Azure resources
 - Distributes the events to registered subscriber endpoints
 - Not a data pipeline, and doesn't deliver the actual object that was updated
-- Supports Dead-lettering for events that aren't delivered to an endpoint
+- Supports **Dead-lettering** for events that aren't delivered to an endpoint
 - It has the following characteristics:
-  - Dynamically scalable
+  - Dynamically Scalable
   - Low cost
   - Serverless
   - At least once delivery

-####

 ### Events